Tornadoes Fast Facts

 Enhanced Fujita Scale:

-The Fujita scale is used to estimate the wind speed of a tornado by the damage the tornado causes.
+The Enhanced Fujita scale became operational on February 1, 2007, and is used to assign a tornado rating based on estimated wind speed and damage the tornado causes.

-The Fujita scale is used to estimate the wind speed of a tornado by the damage the tornado causes.
+The Enhanced Fujita scale became operational on February 1, 2007, and is used to assign a tornado rating based on estimated wind speed and damage the tornado causes.

 EF0 is the weakest point on the Enhanced Fujita Scale and EF5 is the strongest.